lhohan/lhohan.github.io/_posts/2014-09-23-scala-nested-maps-to-json.markdown

 We implement a [JsonFormat](https://github.com/spray/spray-json#jsonprotocol) which is part of the default infrastructure `spray-json` provides to support custom conversions.
 We extend JsonFormat parametrized with the type we want to convert, in our case `Map[String, Any]` (1).
-We return a `JsObject` initialized with the result of mapping each element (2) meanwhile converting each `Map` value as needed to its appropriate `JsValue` object.
+We return a `JsObject` initialized with the result of mapping each element (2) to its appropriate `JsValue` object.
 As you can see, we explicitly convert `String` and `Int` (3).
 Type `Map[String, Any]` (4) is handled recursively: this the main construct which makes our conversion work.
 All other types we simply convert to a string (5); a further improvement could be to convert *any* type (say by using `toJson`), but this suffices to make our test pass and JSON requests work in practice.

-The read part we do not need, so we leave it unimplemented (6).
+The `read` method, converting JSON to Scala `Map`s we do not need, so we leave it unimplemented (6).

 The only thing left to do is to bring this implicit converter into scope by adding an import statement (1) to our test class: